PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-10 04:59:57
+Last updated: 2024-04-10 05:00:31
-Random Quote: You shouldn't like things because people tell you you're supposed to. - Jonathan Byers
+Random Quote: Sounds like you guys need to 'Clear Everything,' 'Subtract' the negativity and 'Add' some perspective. - How I Met Your Mother